 Navigating Legislative Changes in Vacation Rentals with Ginger Harrelson of Beachball Properties (Feat.
 Scott Leggat of Inhabit IQ)

 Join Lynell Gordon as she sits down with Ginger Harrelson, co-owner and Corporate Counsel of Beachball Properties, and Scott Leggat, Director of Government Affairs and Advocacy at Inhabit IQ, about the Alabama Tourism Protection Act.
 This new law ensures that licensed property managers are the "merchant of record" for online bookings, safeguarding their fiduciary duties to homeowners.
-This episode is sponsored by Streamline.

 In this episode of The Vacation Rental Show: How We Grow, host Lynell Gordon is joined by Ginger Harrelson, co-owner and Corporate Counsel of Beachball Properties, and Scott Leggat, Director of Government Affairs and Advocacy at Inhabit IQ.